-Tracy received her undergraduate degree in Biology from Virginia Tech in 1998.
-She returned to school after her years in industry and obtained her Ph.D. in Biology from the University of North Carolina at Chapel Hill in 2013.
+Tracy graduated with her undergraduate degree in Biology from Virginia Tech and received her Ph.D. in Cell, Molecular and Developmental Biology from the University of North Carolina at Chapel Hill.
 At UNC, she explored the mechanism of cytokinin signaling and the importance of the hormone in plant development and responses.
-Tracy is excited to apply her years of education and industry experience to the successful discovery platforms at AgBiome.
+She was awarded the National Science Foundation Graduate Research Fellowship to support her graduate studies.